clariceabreu/HealthRotine_v2/README.md

   * Dosage
   * Comment

-Once the information is regitred, it will be stored into one of the application's three tabs.
+Once the information is registred, it will be stored into one of the application's three tabs.
 These tabs are:
 * History: contains past events (a medical appointment that happened last year or a medicine that was taken last month, for example)
 * Rotine: contains todays' events (a medicine that has to be taken today or a medical apppointment to attend, for example)
 * Future: cointains future events (medical appointments scheduled for next week or month, for example)